-- the person or business you're suing (the defendant) resides or does a substantial amount of business in your county;
+- The person or business you’re suing (the defendant) resides or does a substantial amount of business in your county.

-- your claim arose in your county; or
+- Your claim arose in your county.

-- the property involved in your claim is located in your county.
+- The property involved in your claim is located in your county.

 To start your action, fill out the forms, called the summons and complaint.
 You’re the plaintiff.
 Make sure you list the defendant’s name and address correctly.
 Check one of the three boxes on the form to show the type of lawsuit: money, eviction or return of property.
 (Interest on money lawsuits is normally 5 percent from the date on which the claim arose to the date the court enters judgment, and 12 percent thereafter until paid.)
 In the “Statement of Dates and Facts” section, tell what happened simply and concisely – legalese isn’t necessary.
 It’s a good idea to attach any billing statements or invoices if you’re suing for money.

 Ask the clerk if you need help completing the forms, but keep in mind that he or she can’t give legal advice.